gokay2027/deuForumApp/README.md

 Their completely anonim on the system they have username and they login the system using their usernames.

+This forum system also has a messaging system

 Development Still in progress this code works and application can be used but there is some little requirements for the forum system.
 It is not completed yet.